Chocolate Walnut Ring

 - Punch dough down.
 Turn onto a lightly floured surface.
 Roll into an 18x9-in. rectangle; sprinkle with filling to within 1 in. of edges.
 Roll up tightly jelly-roll style, starting with a long side; seal ends.

-- Place seam side down on a greased 12-in. pizza pan; pinch ends together to form a ring.
+- Place seam side down on a greased baking sheet; pinch ends together to form a ring.
 With scissors, cut from outside edge two-thirds of the way toward center of ring at 1-in. intervals.
 Separate strips slightly; twist to allow filling to show.
 Cover and let rise until doubled, about 40 minutes.